 Is the GRE required?

 The GRE is not required as part of the application for the PhD in Mathematics for admittance or for graduate fellowships.
-However, we highly recommend that students take the general GRE exam and submit their scores with their application, as some university fellowships require GRE scores in order to be eligible.
-High GRE scores can positively influence an application or funding decision.

 Is there any financial aid available?

 Financial aid offered by the Mathematics Department is in the form of a limited number of teaching assistantships and research fellowships.
 Priority is given to students in the Mathematics PhD Program, with a few rare exceptions.
 The stipend for GTAs enrolled in the Mathematics PhD program varies per academic year, but typically includes tuition remission.
 Eligibility requirements and pay scales for other Graduate Teaching Assistants can be found here but are often subsidized by the department.
 Other part-time job opportunities not originating with the Mathematics Department are brought to our attention from time to time.
 Information on such positions will be sent in an email.

 I am an international student.
 Is there anything special I should know?

 International students who wish to apply to the graduate program are subject to certain policies.
 For example, they are subject to application deadlines imposed by the College of Science, they must take the TOEFL or the IELTS exam.
 Information on requirements can be found here.
 Students may obtain more information from the Office of International Programs and Services (OIPS).

 Most graduate courses are held at night, starting at 4:30 p.m. or later.